theconnstruct/tarubot/README.md

 Could I rewrite TaruBot to use something like BeautifulSoup and CSS selectors to parse Lodestone data directly?
 Sure.
 Do I _want_ to? **I would rather shave my entire body using a chainsaw.**

-> I don't want to run a Docker container.
+> I don't want to run a Docker container or a NodeJS process.
 Pleeeeease?

+Oh, for f...
 If it's that important to you, fork the repo, write the code, _test it extensively_, and submit a PR.
-Otherwise, **not happening.**
+Otherwise, **not
+happening.**

 ## Planned/Future Functionality